ma-gilles/recovar/README.md

 # RECOVAR: Regularized covariance estimation for cryo-EM heterogeneity analysis

 ## Installation
 CUDA and [JAX](https://jax.readthedocs.io/en/latest/index.html#) are required to run this code.
-See information about JAX installation here [JAX](https://jax.readthedocs.io/en/latest/installation.html).
+See information about JAX installation [here](https://jax.readthedocs.io/en/latest/installation.html).

 Here is a set of commands which runs on our university cluster (Della), but may need to be tweaked to run on other clusters.